Showing all 5 results

 - Take Percocet as prescribed by your doctor.
-Do not take Percocet in larger amounts or for longer than prescribed.
+Do not take Percocet in more significant amounts or for longer than prescribed.
 An overdose can harm your liver or cause death.
 Tell your doctor if you develop an increased urge to take more of this medicine.

 - If you require surgery or medical tests, notify your doctor ahead of time that you are taking Percocet.

 - You should not abruptly discontinue the use of Percocet.
 Follow your doctor’s recommendations for tapering your dose.

 - Always store Percocet at room temperature, away from moisture and heat.
 Keep a record of your medications.
 You should be aware if someone is misusing or using it without a prescription.

 Percocet side effects